2012 International Bridge Building Contest Rules

 The bridge (see Figure 1) must span a gap (S) of 300. mm,

-than 150. mm above the support surfaces, and have a width
+200 mm above the support surfaces, no wider (W) than 80 mm and

 The bridge must be constructed to provide a horizontal support for the

-loading plate and at each of the three possible loading positions.
+loading plate and at the three loading locations described in

-The bridge must be constructed to allow a 48 mm diameter,
+The bridge must be constructed to allow a standard Ping-Pong ball,

 The bridge structure may not project below the support surfaces (see

-of the loading plate will be parallel to the longitudinal
+during testing the sides of the plate will be placed parallel to the

 On the day of the competition, the judges will decide which one of the

-The load will be applied from below, as described in section
+loading location.
+The load will be applied from above, as described